NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 grep data: directional_coupler.out |cut -d , -f2- > directional_coupler.dat;
 ```

 The results are plotted below.
-When the two waveguide branches are spaced sufficiently far apart (`d` > 0.2 μm), practically all of the power from the source in Port 1 is transferred to Port 3.
+When the two waveguide branches are sufficiently separated (`d` > 0.2 μm), practically all of the input power is transferred to Port 3.
 Some of the input power is lost due to scattering in the tapered sections where the translational symmetry of the incident waveguide structure is broken.
 This is why the power in Port 3 never reaches exactly 100%.
-For separation distances less than ~0.2 μm, evanescent coupling of the modes in the two branches transfers some of the input signal to Port 4.
+For separation distances less than approximately 0.2 μm, evanescent coupling of the modes in the two branches transfers some of the input power to Port 4.
 For `d` of 0.06 μm, the power in Port 4 is maximized.
 For `d` less than 0.06 μm, the evanescent coupling becomes rapidly ineffective.
-Note that there is never any power in Port 2 given the particular location of the source in Port 1.
+Note that there is never any power in Port 2 given the particular location of the input source in Port 1.

 <center>
 ![](../images/directional_coupler_flux.png)